at0x0ft/Lec.2018.CSExperimentB.SoftwareMaking/README.md

 ### English

-This repos is for Software Making experiment in CS Experiment B in 2018 string term.
+This repos is for Software Making experiment in CS Experiment B in 2018 spring term.

 However, using it for your school/univ's assignment task without reference, you would be punished heavily as __plagiarism__ .